Rex Kern: Professional career

-Personal
+Personal life

-Kern earned three degrees from Ohio State, a baccalaureate, a master's, and a Ph.D. in education.
+Kern earned three degrees from Ohio State, a Baccalaureate, a Master's, and a Ph.D. in health, physical education and recreation.
+Kern received the National Football Foundation’s Scholar-Athlete Award, was an All-Big 10 Academic Team honoree in 1970, and received an NCAA Post-Graduate Scholarship in 1971.
 He credited his success to his education, and his education to Woody Hayes, with whom he had a lifelong friendship.
 In 2001, he created the Anne and Woody Hayes Endowment for the prevention of child abuse to Columbus Children's Hospital.

+He was president of a business selling Nautilus equipment for over 40 years.